mneucollins/arti_1/README.md

   - future proof the code base to the extent possible.
 - A Test-Driven Development model will be followed, with the goal of provably correct code, and 100% test coverage

-### Security:
+### Data Security and Quality
-- Since this program will be handling Protected Health Information under the HIPPA definition, verifiable security and protected confidentiallity of all data collected will be a ground rule.
+- Since it anticipated that this program will be handling Protected Health Information under the HIPPA definition, verifiable security and protected confidentiallity of all data collected will be a ground rule.
+- It is expected that this program will live or die based upon the  quality of the data collected, hence best-of-class data quality standards and certifications will be sought.

 #### development notes